WICG/first-party-sets/README.md

 ## Synchronous cross-site cookie access within same-party contexts

-Where a Storage Access API invocation is automatically granted due to membership in the same First-Party Set, a similar effect may be achieved by user agents always allowing cross-site cookie access across sites within the same set.
+Where a Storage Access API invocation is automatically granted due to membership in the same Related Website Set, a similar effect may be achieved by user agents always allowing cross-site cookie access across sites within the same set.
 Such cookie access may be subject to rules such as [SameSite](https://web.dev/samesite-cookies-explained/), and depend on specification of a cookie attribute such as [SameParty](https://github.com/cfredric/sameparty).
 This would allow for synchronous cookie access on subresource requests, and, for most part, allows legacy same-party flows to continue functioning with minimal adoption costs involved for site authors.
 However, it prevents browsers' ability to mediate these flows and potentially intervene on behalf of users.
 Additionally, Storage Access API is already the preferred mechanism for gaining cross-site cookie access on major browsers such as Safari and Firefox.

 ## Signed Assertions and set discovery instead of static lists